 Over a 5-year period (2013-2018), the number of children in care in the UK has risen by 8%, now totalling 700,000.
 During the same period, children being placed for adoption has fallen by a staggering 30% to only 2,500, children being adopted in 2018.

 First4Adoption, the national leading voice for children in care, reached out to Arke to help improve these struggling deficits.
-Using the launchpad of National Adoption Week, we set out to achieve the following:
+Using the launchpad of National Adoption Week in October 2019, we set out to achieve the following:

-1. Raise awareness of the adoption process and First4Adoption
+1. In 2019, raise awareness of the adoption process and First4Adoption

-2. Improve targeting and quality of prospect via website
+2. In 2019, improve targeting and quality of prospect via website

-3. Connect potential adopters with their local adoption agency
+3. In 2019, connect potential adopters with their local adoption agency

 For our content to truly resonate with our target audiences: general public, government and charities, we started by conducting deep dive social listening experiments.
 This exercise showed us that our target audiences were strongly opinionated on two main challenges: the adoption process and the stigma surrounding adoption – these valuable insights gave clear direction to our messaging, creative and content strategy.